-- a) That the Immigration Department can reduce bureaucracy and improve efficiency to deliver timely processing of visa and permits to open up the island. - b) That SHG will dynamically promote the island for inward migration, and that the private sector will take advantage and require more direct and indirect labour. - c) That opening up with the permission to stay and work permit (subject to Immigration Department checks) will increase the working population and children on the island which is needed for economic development, and thereby will create employment directly and indirectly. - d) That rights and entitlements are important drivers for inward migration, and all people contributing to economic development should be afforded these equally.
+- a) That the Immigration Department can reduce bureaucracy and improve efficiency to deliver timely processing of visa and permits to open up the island. - b) That SHG will dynamically promote the island to encourage the return of St Helenians and for inward migration, and that the private sector will take advantage and require more direct and indirect labour. - c) That opening up with the permission to stay and work permit (subject to Immigration Department checks) will increase the working population and children on the island which is needed for economic development, and thereby will create employment directly and indirectly. - d) That rights and entitlements are important drivers for inward migration, and all people contributing to economic development should be afforded these equally. - e) That the complementary polices in Section 6 are developed and implemented in a timely manner and in such a way to support increasing the population.
+Seamless progression across policies and traction in their development and implementation are necessary for public confidence that immigration is successful and also benefiting St Helenians.